KartikMehra03/Netflix-Tableau-Dashboard/README.md

 • 📊 **Tableau Worksheets & Dashboards** – Individual analytical views combined into an interactive dashboard.

-• 🧠 **Calculated Fields** – Used to derive metrics such as recovery rates, death ratios and trends.

 **Features / Highlights**

 **Key Visual**

-• **Global Map**: Visualize the number of Netflix titles produced by each country.
+• **Global Map**: Visualize the number of type produced by each country.
 Red color indicate movies whereas orange color indicate TVshows.

-• **Dual Line Chart**: Visualize the number of releases by Release Year, separated into Movies and TV Shows
+• **Dual Line Chart**: Visualize the number of releases of Movies and TV Shows by Year.

 • **Pie Chart**: Visualizes the proportion of Movies and TV Shows on Netflix.